Middle East · Bilingual EN/AR · 6 markets

 What we build in the Gulf

 The Gulf builds that recur: bilingual booking agents for Gulf healthcare practices and professional services, Arabic-first customer support agents for Gulf e-commerce brands on Salla, Zid, and Shopify, DIFC and ADGM-compliant qualification agents for financial services firms, real-estate enquiry agents for UAE and Saudi developers that handle off-plan and secondary market enquiries, and hospitality agents for Gulf hotels that handle booking, concierge, and loyalty queries.
-I build on OpenAI GPT-4.5 and GPT-5 (Arabic performance has improved meaningfully through 2025), Anthropic Claude for reasoning-heavy workflows (Claude's MSA performance is consistently strong in my evaluations and its RTL handling does not break), and N8N or Make for orchestration.
+I build on OpenAI's current GPT-5.5 family (GPT-5 retired in February 2026; Arabic performance has improved meaningfully through 2025–2026), Anthropic Claude Opus 4.7, Sonnet 4.6, and Haiku 4.5 for reasoning-heavy workflows (Claude's MSA performance is consistently strong in my evaluations and its RTL handling does not break), and N8N or Make for orchestration.

 Gulf compliance detail